 Iq is the quarterly valuation rate for the calendar quarter preceding the business day immediately preceding the premium determination date;

-Cd-1 is the daily corporate rate (defined in Section 13.C.7) for the business day immediately preceding the premium determination date; and
+Cd-1 is the daily corporate rate (defined in VM-V Section 1.C.7) for the business day immediately preceding the premium determination date; and

-Cq is the average daily corporate rate (defined in Section 13.C.8) corresponding to the same period used to develop Iq .
+Cq is the average daily corporate rate (defined in VM-V Section 1.C.8) corresponding to the same period used to develop Iq .

 For jumbo contracts, the daily statutory maximum valuation interest rate is the daily valuation rate (Id) rounded to the nearest one-hundredth of one percent (1/100 of 1%).